Quick Facts: Earning an Ed.D. in Arizona

 - Arizona Association of Latino Administrators and Superintendents (AZALAS): AZALAS provides professional development and support programs for Hispanic superintendents, school administrators, and aspiring school leaders in Arizona.

 - Arizona Association of School Business Officials (AASBO): AASBO is a non-profit organization providing support and professional development opportunities for school business officials in Arizona.
-It also offers voluntary certification.
 Check out the Pete Perkins Memorial Scholarship.

 - Arizona Association for Supervision & Curriculum Development (AZ ASCD): AZ ASCD is a professional organization for Arizona teachers, administrators, higher education faculty, and others who are committed to improving education.
 It has around 400 members and it’s a state affiliate of the ASCD.